Argh73/VpnConfigCollector/README.md

 > ...and many more!
 > See the [Splitted-By-Country](https://github.com/Argh73/VpnConfigCollector/tree/main/Splitted-By-Country) folder for the full list.

 ---

 ## 🤝 Contributing

-- **Add new Telegram channels:**
-  Help us expand the source list by submitting Telegram channels that regularly share fresh configs.
-You can send them via [Telegram](https://t.me/mohamaadfg) or open an issue/pull request in this repo.

-- **Bug reports and feature requests:**
+- **Bug reports & feature requests:**
   Please use the [Issues](https://github.com/Argh73/VpnConfigCollector/issues) tab.

 - **Code improvements:**
-  Contributions to the script, parser, or CI are welcome — fork, code, and submit a PR!
+  Fork, improve, and send a pull request!

 ---

-## 💬 Community & Support
+## 💬 Support

-- [Telegram channel](https://t.me/mohamaadfg) for updates and submissions.
-- [GitHub Issues](https://github.com/Argh73/VpnConfigCollector/issues) for support and suggestions.
+- For questions or feedback, open an [issue](https://github.com/Argh73/VpnConfigCollector/issues).

 ---